 The film investment scheme was sold in April 2007 and Future Capital Partners Group Holdings fifty-two members of staff shared a payment of £21m, which averages out to around £400,000 each.

-The failed tax avoidance scheme – Eclipse Film Partners 35 – was set up by Future Capital Partners Group Holdings; parent company of Eclipse and other film tax avoidance schemes.
+The failed scheme – Eclipse Film Partners 35 – was set up by Future Capital Partners Group Holdings; parent company of Eclipse and other film schemes.

-Last week a First Tier Tax Tribunal ruled that investors in the film tax avoidance scheme – Eclipse Film Partners 35 – were not entitled to tax reliefs on their investments.
+Last week a First Tier Tax Tribunal ruled that investors in the film scheme – Eclipse Film Partners 35 – were not entitled to tax reliefs on their investments.

 The tribunal ruled that Eclipse was not classed as ‘trading’ as the film distribution rights they bought were leased straight back to Disney.